Public entertainment licence

 Applications must be submitted a minimum of eight weeks prior to the event.

 To apply in paper fill in the relevant application:

-- Apply for a public entertainment licence (pdf 280KB)
+- public entertainment licence application form (pdf 288KB)

-- Apply for a temporary public entertainment licence (pdf 256KB)
+- temporary public entertainment licence application form (pdf 260KB)

 Please send your completed form to: